Orlando Magic: 2000–2004: The Tracy McGrady era

-The following offseason, Gabriel, with millions of cleared salary cap space, attempted to lure three of the NBA's most prized free agents: Tim Duncan, Grant Hill, and Tracy McGrady.
+The following off-season, Gabriel, with millions of cleared salary cap space, attempted to lure three of the NBA's most prized free agents: Tim Duncan, Grant Hill, and Tracy McGrady.
 While Duncan opted to remain with the San Antonio Spurs, the Magic acquired Hill, a perennial All-Star, and McGrady.
 With McGrady and Hill together, the Magic were expected to be a force in the East.
 However, Hill was limited to 4 games because of an ankle injury.
 McGrady blossomed into a star during the season, becoming one of the NBA's top scorers.
 With the addition of Mike Miller from the draft, the Magic compiled a 43–39 record, which included a nine-game winning streak, and once again made the playoffs.
-McGrady made the All-Star Team and All-NBA 2nd Team.
+McGrady made the All-Star Team and All-NBA Second Team.
 Miller won the Rookie of the Year.
 In the playoffs, they faced the Milwaukee Bucks in the first round.
 The Bucks won the series 3–1.

 In 2001–02, McGrady led the Magic to a winning record of 44–38.
 Hill was still severely limited by his ankle injury, and did not play for the vast majority of the season.
-McGrady, combined Armstrong, Miller, and 3-point sharpshooter Pat Garrity, formed the core of the team.
+McGrady, combined with Armstrong, Miller, and 3-point sharpshooter Pat Garrity, formed the core of the team.
 McGrady made the All-NBA for the first time and made his second consecutive All-Star Team.
 However, the Magic were defeated 3–1 in the first round of the playoffs by the Charlotte Hornets led by Baron Davis.

 In 2002–03, with the acquisitions of Gordan Giricek and Drew Gooden from the Memphis Grizzlies in exchange for Mike Miller, McGrady once again led the Magic to a 42–40 record.
-McGrady led the league in scoring with 32.1 ppg, made his second All-NBA 1st Team, and 3rd All-Star Team.
+McGrady led the league in scoring with 32.1 points per game, made his second All-NBA First Team, and Third All-Star Team.
 Despite still not having Hill due to injury, the Magic entered the playoffs for the third straight year.
-However, after taking a 3–1 lead in the best-of-seven first-round series, the Magic fell to the Detroit Pistons 4–3 in the now infamous heartbreaker.
+However, after taking a 3–1 lead in the best-of-seven first-round series, the Magic fell to the Detroit Pistons 4–3.
 McGrady was quoted as saying, "It feels good to get in the second round" after still needing one more win to advance.

 The Magic's 15th season in 2003–04 proved to be one of its toughest ever.
 Even with the acquisition of veteran free agents Tyronn Lue and Juwan Howard, the Magic struggled early.
 After winning its first game, the Magic lost 19 consecutive games, setting a franchise record.
 They never recovered, and finished an NBA worst 21–61.
-Despite this, McGrady led the league in scoring with 28.0 ppg, made the All-NBA 2nd Team and his 4th consecutive All-Star Team.
+Despite this, McGrady led the league in scoring with 28.0 points per game, made the All-NBA Second Team and his fourth consecutive All-Star Team.
 In the middle of the 19-game losing streak, coach Doc Rivers was fired, and assistant Johnny Davis was promoted to head coach.
 General manager Gabriel was replaced by John Weisbrod.